veracruz-project/veracruz/examples/rust-examples/file-seek/README.md

 7. Go back to `freestanding-execution-engine` directory and Run the following command
 ```
-RUST_LOG="info" cargo run -- --arg 1000 --input-source input --input-source file-seek --program file-seek/file-seek.wasm --output-source output -e -d -c
+RUST_LOG="info" cargo run -- --env SKIP=1000 --input-source input --input-source file-seek --pipeline file-seek/file-seek.wasm --output-source output -e -d -c
 ```
-The number after `--arg` is the number of bytes that you want to skip from the beginning of the text file.
+The number after `--env SKIP=` is the number of bytes that you want to skip from the beginning of the text file.
 Feel free to change it to whatever you want.

 8. You should have seen a very long log of information.
 Go to the `output` directory and you should see the `NEW_README.markdown` file and it should the remainder of the text file after skipping the desired number of bytes.